forestgrape/coronavirus/index.md

 - Don't have dry air inside.
 In areas with indoor heating, drying the frequently washed cloths inside keeps the air humid.
 In dry air, both dust and viruses stay longer in the air.
 Dry air also reduces the defences of the respiratory tract against pathogens.

-### Observe
+### Observe and Take Care
 Observe your body, write down the observations and if possible measure.<br>
 The more common Covid-19 in a region is, the more likely it is, that an observed infection is Covid-19 and not flu/common cold.
 In my case - South East Switzerland, a day hike away from Northern-Italy - Covid-19 is/was (as of March 2020) the most prevalent disease.

+* Sars-CoV-2 can infect most locations in the respiratory tract except the vocal folds and the trachea.
+So all respiratory symptoms except a hoarse voice and upper cough can indicate a SARS-CoV-2 infection.
+* Moreover the widespread protection measures in place against Covid-19, protect against all respiratory diseases, so most respiratory diseases are not very common currently.
+This makes Covid-19 in many regions the most prevalent respiratory disease.
+So respiratory symptoms means being careful.
+* avoiding respiratory diseases is important, because Covid-19 symptoms can be similar.
+This means avoiding situations where infecting others is likely and even can mean quarantine and figuring out all the people one could have infected and informing them to watch for symptoms.
 * Every morning first smell and then taste your favorite breakfast drink.
 * Measure the temperature several times every day and best in the same situations and record the values.
 An increased temperature can be an early sign of a possible Sars-CoV-2 infection.
 However many people have only a slight increase, which doesn't "meet the definition of fever", see [Covid-19 symptoms](#symptoms).
 Keep in mind that the temperature varies during a day and with the activities performed.
 That's why several measurements.

     > It's time [for medicine] to move on from digitalization and black-white schemes to the continuous color-space of Bayesian statistics.
 There's no hard border for fever at 37.5 or at 38 degrees.

-- Live a healthy lifestyle and thereby support the immune system:
+### Plan and Estimate
+Many situation where there is an increased infection risk are known:
+* a long night out with a lot of alcohol
+* being in a densely populated pub and very close range face to face talking
+* airplanes
+* excessive sport

+So its important to keep risks in mind and plan
+* whether and when to take the risks
+* whether to take additional carefulness otherwhere.
+E.g. in the Tour the France not a single cyclist has caught Covid-19.
+This likely because they avoided most risks except for sport.

+### Live a Healthy Lifestyle
-    * sleep enough, eat healthily, relax and do some sport
+* Sleep enough, eat healthily, relax and do some sport.

 and avoid anything that weakens the immune system:
 * avoid excessive caffeine, excessive sport (if in a risk region), excessive alcohol ...
 * avoid being cold or even freezing for a longer period.
-For this reason, in cold climates don't open the windows permanently.
+For this reason, in cold climates, windows shouldn't be open permanently.
-    * avoid any kind of immunosuppressants unless necessary for medical reasons.
+* avoid immunosuppressants unless necessary for medical reasons.
 * try reducing stress for yourself and others.
 Trying too hard won't help though.

 Stress is an important factor, who hasn't experienced falling sick after a stressful period?
 It's about balancing the different kinds of risks and chances we have been and are facing through our entire evolution.